Economic Nexus by State

 Who Does Economic Nexus Affect?

-Economic nexus impacts companies that don’t have a physical presence in a state, namely e-commerce or other online sellers.
-They may sell goods and services in that state and meet or exceed its economic nexus threshold.
+Economic nexus impacts companies that don’t have a physical presence in a state, such as e-commerce or other online sellers.
+These companies may sell goods and services in that state and meet or exceed its economic nexus threshold.

 Zamp Tip